arkency/posts/posts/2020-04-10-rails-connections-pools-and-handlers.md

 publish: false
 ---

-Speaking of connections in Active Record, we actually deal with three things: connections, connection pools and connection handlers.
+Speaking of connections in Active Record, there are three objects you may deal with:

+1. Connection
+2. Connection pool
+3. Connection handler

 Here's how they relate to each other.

 <!-- more -->